cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 All in all, the simplicity and flexibility of the `vfork` and `fsfreeze` approaches make them ideal for most use cases.
-They don't require complex setup, are easily controllable and reliable, can easily be modified to be suitable for different testing conditions.
+They don't require complex setup, are controllable and reliable, and can easily be modified to be suitable for different testing conditions.

 Many thanks to [Johannes](https://github.com/hnaz), [Matthew][], [Sam](https://samwho.dev/), and [Javier](https://hondu.co/) for reviewing this